 Walker was no more interested than Schattschneider in specifying abstract concepts.
 Still, the argument of his 1966 essay puts at stake the fundamental question of what it means to be a “realist.”
 Walker does battle with the realists of the mid-century who, like Achen and Bartels presented themselves as being realistic about the limitations of mass democracy, and attributed these to the failings of citizens.
 Walker’s realism, like Schattschneider’s, focuses on modes of conflict and the mobilizaitons that they foster and forestall.

-ConclusionMaybe here is where to emphasize what realism would actually mean (or make that point about that’s a question that his analysis puts at stake).
-And Walker’s answer to that question is that realism is—maybe quote Mouffe here—what puts fundamental questions into contest.
-And for this, you need social movements.
-Most unrealistic aspect of democratic elitism (and empirical democracy) is their idealization of the creative leader at the expense of recognizing the “importance of….” --p.
-293: this focus on the creative leader overlooks the “importance of broadly based social movements, arising from the public at large, as powerful agents of innovation and change.” --p.
-293: If we limit our focus to political leadership and political representation in the official system “it becomes difficult to explain how significant innovations in public policy, such as the social security system, the Wagner Act, the Subversive Activities Control Act of 1950, or the Civil Rigths Bill of 1964, ever came about.”
-Here he is directing our attention to what we now call “unofficial” representatives, specifically social movements.
-And he explicitly credits them with mobilizing!!
+Conclusion

 I believe it is urgent to face up to the empirical findings regarding the context-dependency of individuals’ reasoning without stoking the elitist bonfire.
 This is not to say that I would resurrect the “folk theory” of a politically engaged, popularly sovereign and rational public (Achen and Bartels 2016, 1).
 I believe that modern democracy’s defining feature and radical core is not that the people rule themselves.
 Every democratic constitution has rightly embraced mediation by a body of elected representatives.
 This embrace gives democratic politics its truly radical power: to rally unexpected popular coalitions in pursuit of convention-challenging, liberty-expanding, equality-enhancing goals.
 I contend that political representatives of all kinds—not just elected office-holders but social movements, religious leaders, interest groups, minor political parties—are at their most democratic when they re-map social conflict to call new constituencies into being and give words to previously unthinkable demands.
 Realism for democrats focuses attention on the institutional conditions for and impediments to that kind of organizing.